wiloon/blog/content/post/archive-3/2019-03-25-docker-registry.md

 自签证书

-<code class="line-numbers">upstream docker-registry {
+upstream docker-registry {
     server 192.168.50.220:5000;
 }

 ## Set a variable to help us decide if we need to add the
 ## 'Docker-Distribution-Api-Version' header.
 ## The registry always sets this header.
 ## In the case of nginx performing auth, the header is unset
 ## since nginx is auth-ing before proxying.
 # map $upstream_http_docker_distribution_api_version $docker_distribution_api_version {
 #   '' 'registry/2.0';
 # }